1st Division (Iraq)

-The 1st Division (IFF) is a motorized infantry division of the Iraqi Army headquartered in Camp Fallujah.
+The 1st Division (IFF) is a motorized infantry division of the Iraqi Ground Forces headquartered in Camp Fallujah.

-The division, along with much of the Iraqi Army, is equipped with American supplied weapons, equipment, and vehicles.
-The division suffered heavy casualties in the fight against the Islamic State during the 2013-2017 War but has regained its strength in the last few years.
+The division, along with much of the Iraqi Ground Forces, is equipped with American supplied weapons, equipment, and vehicles.
+The division suffered heavy casualties in the fight against the Islamic State during the 2013–2017 War but has regained its strength in the last few years.

 History

-Originally the 1st Division was one of the four initial divisions of the Iraqi Army, active by 1941.
+Originally the 1st Division was one of the four initial divisions of the Iraqi Ground Forces, active by 1941.
 It later became the 1st Mechanised Division, and in 1978, according to reports from the British Military Attache in Baghdad, formed part of the 3rd Corps, and was headquartered at Diwaniya, with the 1st (Diwaniya), 34th (Nasirya) and 27th Brigades (Kut).
 It fought in the Iran–Iraq War, including Operation Fath ol-Mobin, in which the division suffered heavy losses, and at the Second Battle of Al Faw.
 It was in Kuwait during the 1991 Gulf War, fought during the Battle of Khafji, and was active during the 1990s.
 At the beginning of the 2003 invasion of Iraq it was part of the 5th Corps in the Mosul area, being made up of the 1st and 27th Mechanised Brigades, and the 34th Armoured Brigade.
-It was disbanded with the rest of the Iraqi Army in May 2003 by Coalition Provisional Authority Order 2.
+It was disbanded with the rest of the Iraqi Ground Forces in May 2003 by Coalition Provisional Authority Order 2.

 The division was reformed c.
-2005–07 with the rest of the Iraqi Army.
-The 1st Division was originally formed from the battalions of the Iraqi Intervention Force (IIF)."Prime Minister Ayad Allawi of Iraq's interim government announced organizational changes for the country's security forces, along with a plan for taking on Iraq's enemies, at a 20 June 2004 Baghdad news conference.
+2005–2007 with the rest of the Iraqi Ground Forces.
+The 1st Division was originally formed from the battalions of the Iraqi Intervention Force (IIF).

+Prime Minister Ayad Allawi of Iraq's interim government announced organizational changes for the country's security forces, along with a plan for taking on Iraq's enemies, at a 20 June 2004 Baghdad news conference.
 Allawi envisions the Iraqi rapid intervention forces thwarting sabotage elements, "especially those who chose to hide behind innocent Iraqis in our cities and villages."

-As a first order by Iraq's new Ministry of Defense, the all-Iraqi Intervention Forces began patrolling the streets of Baghdad on 28 June 2004."
+As a first order by Iraq's new Ministry of Defense, the all-Iraqi Intervention Forces began patrolling the streets of Baghdad on June 28, 2004.